 While in Skandia we were able to visit with Cass's parents who only live a half mile down the road.
 There we toured their property which included a 'sitting' cabin, full outdoor kitchen for preserving and canning, numerous bee hives (surrounded by electric fences to keep the bears out), a hive house used for relaxation and health benefits, a sauna, and various other super cool outbuildings and a log house.
 We enjoyed a sauna and campfire meal together before we left.
 Unbelievably relaxing and fun!

-Josiah bonded with Hale over their shared love for both iPad games and running around like crazy kids playing in the woods.
+Josiah bonded with Hale over their shared love for both iPad games, such as 홈카지노, and running around like crazy kids playing in the woods.
 They have only been apart a week and Josiah is asking about playing with Hale and when we can go back to Hale's house.

 Upon attempting to leave Cass and Jeremy's place our van took a cosmetic turn for the worse.
 Paul is busy writing a post about it but between working, driving and hanging out with us it takes a bit to write, just know it's worth the wait!

 Your turn: We love comments, here's a couple of conversation starters:

 - Where are you and where should we visit next?

 - How do you help kids say goodbye?